-Jonathan R. Phillips, age 41, has served on our board of directors since May 2005 and was elected Chairman of our board of directors in May 2009.
-In 2005, Mr. Phillips founded Healthcare Growth Partners, a provider of strategic and financial advisory services to healthcare technology companies, and has served as its Managing Director since that time.
+Jonathan R. Phillips, age 44, has served on our board of directors since May 2005 and was elected Chairman of our board of directors in May 2009.
+Mr. Phillips has served as Managing Director and Head of Private Equity at First Trust Portfolios, a diversified asset management firm headquartered in Wheaton, Illinois, since November 2016.
+Mr. Phillips founded Healthcare Growth Partners, a provider of Strategic and financial advisory services to healthcare technology and services investment firm founded in January 2016.
+In 2005, Mr. Phillips founded Healthcare Growth Partners, a provider of strategic and financial advisory services to healthcare technology companies, and served as its Managing Director until November 2016.
 Prior to founding Healthcare Growth Partners, Mr. Phillips was a member of the Healthcare Investment Banking Group at William Blair and Company, LLC, an investment banking firm.
-Prior to William Blair, he served in various roles in the healthcare practice of Deloitte Consulting for more than four years where he provided strategic consulting to healthcare providers and other organizations.
-From 2007 until immediately prior to its acquisition by Merge Healthcare Incorporated (NASDAQ: MRGE) in 2011, Mr. Phillips was a director of Ophthalmic Imaging Systems, Inc., a public company that provided software and technology for ophthalmology practices, where he served on the audit, compensation, and nominating committees and chaired the special committee.
+Prior to William Blair, he served in various roles in the healthcare practice of Deloitte Consulting.
+From 2007 until immediately prior to its acquisition by Merge Healthcare Incorporated (Nasdaq: MRGE) in 2011, Mr. Phillips was a director of Ophthalmic Imaging Systems, Inc., a public company that provided software and technology for ophthalmology practices, where he served on the audit, compensation, and nominating committees and chaired the special committee.
 Mr. Phillips also serves as a director for several private companies.
-Mr. Phillips serves on the nonprofit board of the Ray Graham Association, where he is a member of the finance committee, and on the Rush University Medical Center Associates board.
+Mr. Phillips currently serves on the Board of Visitors of DePauw University, on the Rush University Medical Center Associates board, and on the nonprofit board of the Ray Graham Association, where he is a member of the finance committee.
 Mr. Phillips is a securities principal having completed the Series 24, 7 and 63 exams.
 Mr. Phillips earned his MBA in Finance, Marketing and Health Services Management from the J. L. Kellogg School of Management, Northwestern University, and his BA in Economics and Management from DePauw University.
-Mr. Phillips is well qualified to serve on our board of directors.
-He brings a wealth of industry knowledge and experience to the board of directors as the founder and Managing Director of Healthcare Growth Partners, an investment banking firm focused on sub-middle market healthcare information technology companies.
-During his career, Mr. Phillips has completed over 70 transactions involving healthcare companies, which transactions had an aggregate value of over \$2 billion.
-He also has completed over 40 strategic advisory engagements for healthcare technology and services companies.
-These experiences within the healthcare sector allow Mr. Phillips to provide our board of directors with valuable insights and analysis as to strategic and financial developments within the industry and potential opportunities and consequences such developments create for us.
+Mr. Phillips is vell-qualified to serve on our board of direct